fernandacha/aws-serverless-etl-pipeline/README.md

 **High-Level Flow:**

 1. Raw dataset is stored in Amazon S3
-2. AWS Glue performs data cleansing and transformation
+2. AWS Glue performs data cleansing and transformation (PySpark and/or SparkSQL)
 3. AWS Step Functions orchestrates pipeline execution
-4. Transformed data is loaded into Amazon Redshift
+4. Transformed data is loaded into Amazon Redshift (Postgres locally for development)
 5. Monitoring and alerts are handled via CloudWatch and SNS

 (Architecture diagram to be added here)